Support Page Content

 How do I make a planned gift, yet continue to receive income?

 There are planned giving programs in place, such as charitable gift annuities and charitable remainder trusts, which allow you to earn income while making a gift to the University and receiving tax deductions.
-For more information on planned giving, call University Development at (916) 278-6989.
+For more information on planned giving, please click here, or call University Development at (916) 278-6989.

 Where can I find more information?